 In conclusion, we want to acknowledge that although this study was limited in time scope compared to earlier studies, our findings are consistent as they seem to indicate that despite national schistosomiasis control efforts, Biomphalaria snail species are still present within the West Nile region.
 The continued presence of these snail species and other associated snail species in smaller water bodies could thwart the efforts to contain schistosomiasis in this region and pose an unforeseen threat to a number of snail transmitted diseases to humans, and domestic animals in communities along the rivers most especially in the lower altitudes.
-We recommend regular community sensitisation by the Ministry of health about the risks of getting into contact with the river water during the dry season and that the concerned local governments lobby to government to provide alternative sources of water e.g. boreholes that can be used in the dry season to minimise peoples' contact with the river water.
+Knowledge from this study on the fluctuations of snail populations along the river in relation to variations in pH, water velocity and altitude are vital and could be used to approach the control of schistosomiasis vector snails in Kochi River.
+We recommend regular community sensitization by the Ministry of health about the risks of getting into contact with the river water during the dry season and that the concerned local governments lobby to government to provide alternative sources of water e.g. boreholes that can be used in the dry season to minimise peoples' contact with the river water.
 Mass control interventions by the government to the schistosomiasis pandemic in this region following quick diseases surveys in human communities will yield little results if no focus is paid to the water sources where the disease is contracted.
 Further research may be directed towards scaling up the study along other rivers in the west Nile region and also incorporating other variables like the amount of vegetation and snail prey present at the sites.